-The Ecosystem, Habitat, and Medical teams have more steps to complete than the other teams, so you may want to assign more members to these teams.
+The Ecosystem, Habitat, and Medical teams have more steps to complete than the other teams, so you may want to assign more students to these teams.
 During the course of the activity, teams will be sharing their results with each other.
-At the end of their investigations, the teams will bring together their findings to complete the lunar station.
+At the end of their investigations, the teams will bring together their findings to complete the lunar station as a class.